-Another concern and one distinct feature in which the local laws differ from the rest of France is religion.
-Historically, the church played a larger role in the average citizens life in the treated area until after WWI and still does to some degree until today.
-In contrast to the rest of France, pupils in the area are still subjected to compulsory religious classes at school (usually two hours per week).
+subjected to compulsory religious classes at school (usually two hours per week).
 We show that in France (for both referenda) there is no relationship between religiosity as well as religious denomination and regional identity or support for the European Union.
 We also explain why differences in the benefits from trade are not a plausible explanation.
-Finally, discuss the relative importance of homogenization policies in strengthening regional identity, and the unsuccessful attempts to "Germanize" of the treated individuals
+Finally, we discuss the relative importance of homogenization policies in strengthening regional identity, and the unsuccessful attempts to "Germanize" the individuals in the treated area.